Our Lady and St Peter's Church, Bothamsall

-Our Lady and St Peter's Church, Bothamsall is a Grade II listed parish church in the Church of England in Bothamsall.
+Our Lady and St Peter's Church, Bothamsall is a Grade II listed parish church in the Church of England in Bothamsall, Nottinghamshire, England.
 The church is part of the Lound Hall Estate, Bothamsall.
 The buildings repair costs are procured by the Lord of the manor.

 History

 The church dates from the 14th century.
 A design by William Wilkins of 1817 was rejected and the church was rebuilt in 1845 by Henry Pelham-Clinton, 4th Duke of Newcastle with stone from Worksop Manor.